Nordstrom Anniversary Sale 2020: The department store's biggest sale starts now for card holders

 The Nordstrom Anniversary Sale is one of those annual events that fans of the department store just can’t miss.
 Year after year, it features downright amazing discounts on the best clothing, beauty, home and designer items on the market for fall, fashion’s most anticipated season.

-This year, the sale officially runs from August 19 through August 30, though all card holders are now able to shop ahead of the public on August 13.
+This year, the sale officially runs from August 19 through August 30, but all card holders are now able to shop ahead of the public starting August 13.

 Luckily, Nordstrom has released a preview of all the items that will be on sale during the event, so you can set your plan of attack no matter when you’re able to shop.
 Browse the preview now, and save your most wanted items to a wish list so that you’re ready to purchase when the event goes live for you.